Angélica V. Ospina

 “The RMEL CoP is important because it enables dialogue among different communities of practice.
 It facilitates collaboration and encourages innovation.”

-Angelica held a post-doctoral Research Fellowship at the University of Manchester’s School of Environment, Education and Development (SEED) in the UK, where she completed her PhD on climate change resilience and the role of information and communication technologies (ICTs) in agricultural livelihoods.
-Her experience includes the design of RABIT: the Resilience Assessment Benchmarking and Impact Toolkit, piloted in Costa Rica and Uganda, as well as the design of the Dynamic Resilience Wheel (DReW), a resilience capacity building tool implemented in Nepal.
+Angelica held a post-doctoral Research Fellowship at the University of Manchester’s School of Environment, Education and Development (SEED) in the U.K., where she completed her PhD on climate change resilience and the role of information and communication technologies (ICTs) in agricultural livelihoods.
+Her experience includes the design of RABIT: the Resilience Assessment Benchmarking and Impact Toolkit, as well as the design of the Dynamic Resilience Wheel (DReW), a resilience capacity building tool implemented in Nepal.

 “The CoP provides us with a unique platform to explore solutions to complex measurement challenges.”

-Angelica’s current interests in resilience measurement, evidence and learning include:
+Angelica’s interests in resilience measurement, evidence and learning include:

 e-Resilience / Information and Communication Technologies (ICTs) for Resilience

-Angélica is leading the development of a CoP working group on Information and Communication Technologies for Resilience Measurement and Learning (ICT4RMEL)
+Angélica led discussions framing a potential RMEL CoP working group on Information and Communication Technologies for Resilience Measurement and Learning (ICT4RMEL)